mxtommy/Kip/README.md

 # Kip

-This is a marine instrumentation package to display signalK data.
-Display can be split up in any arrangement to show any kind data available on the server.
+This is a marine instrumentation package to display Signalk data.
+Kip, much like modern expensive MFDs, is very flexible and can be split up in any arrangement and display any kind of data available.

 # Design Goal

-The idea is to replicate the functionality of your average MFD such as the B&G Triton, Raymarine i70, or Garmin GMI20.
+The idea is to replicate the functionality of MFDs such as the B&G Triton, Raymarine i70, or Garmin GMI20.
 - Display should be fullscreen and not require any scrolling
 - Anything displayed should be as big as possible in the given space
 - Touchscreen user experience should be excellent